Time Expired (2011 film)

 Time Expired is a 2011 comedy-drama film directed by Nick Lawrence, written by Rachel Tucker, and starring Eric Starkey, Topher Owen, Carrie Slaughter, and Rebekah Turner.
 It was shot in Oklahoma for a budget of $26,000.
 It premiered at WorldFest-Houston International Film Festival in April, 2011, where it won a Silver Remi award for best comedy feature.

+It was released on VODO under a Creative Commons Attribution-NonCommercial 3.0 License.

 Premise

 Randall, a meter maid with a terminal illness, wishes to live out his last days quietly, but his friends and family have other ideas.